 All we would have to do was sit back, soak up the scenery, and decide where to eat each evening.
 I have to say, that was a good proposition, and one we were happy to take up.

 We started our Rabbie’s adventures with three one-day tours, a Whisky Tasting Tour of the Highlands plus two different one-day tours of the Scottish Border region.
-The day trip tours from Edinburgh are great for those looking for a tour outside Edinburgh but don’t have time for a multi-day trip.
+Those day trip tours from Edinburgh are great for those looking for a tour outside Edinburgh but don’t have time for a multi-day trip.

 This was Jess’s first visit into the far north west of Scotland, and my first visit to Skye – billed as one of the most photogenic places on earth.
 So you can probably understand my excitement.
 Did the tour live up to expectation?
 Read on and find out!

-Our Five Day Highland Tour With Rabbie’s
+A Five Day Scottish Highlands Tour Itinerary With Rabbie’s

 I’m going to give you a run down of our tour, the key highlights from each day, and finish off with some advice as to whether or not this tour is something you might want to do.
 Starting with: